aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 ## Goals

-Tinymorph aims to deliver a web-based text editor that is intuitive, responsive, and grounded in cognitive support for writers.
+It aims to deliver a web-based text editor that is intuitive, responsive, and grounded in cognitive support for writers.
 The following goals guide its design and development:

 - **[_File-over-app_](https://stephango.com/file-over-app) editing experience**
   Prioritizes simplicity and portability by enabling users to treat writing sessions as files rather than bound app sessions, lowering barriers to entry and promoting ease of use.